chenyangjjj/AmsterdamUMC_ADC_mega/README.md

 # AmsterdamUMC_ADC_mega
-manuscript "Clinical symptoms of most common dementia types show distinct and shared neuroanatomical atrophy patterns in large memory clinical cohort"
+manuscript "Amyloid Co-Pathology modifies Cognition and Atrophy in Frontotemporal Dementia and Dementia with Lewy bodies"